Skip to content

 Hammerers are not Core units, so you’ll need to include other Core units that might serve a very similar role to Hammerers.
 Depending on your playstyle, this alone might be enough to leave them out of your list.

 Also, even though they hit hard in combat, keep in mind it’s usually the enemy who chooses which combats to take.
-If they charge your Hammerers, they’ll try to do it with something powerful enough to wipe out your front rank and stop you from hitting back—so whether you’ve got 1 attack, 2, or 5 per model might not even matter.
+If they charge your Hammerers, they’ll try to do it with something powerful enough to wipe out your front rank and stop you from hitting back.

 There’s a lot to unpack when it comes to dwarf infantry.
 In part 2 of this post, we’ll compare these three units with Ironbreakers and the glorious Miners.

 As for Slayers, nope, not here—I already analyzed them in a dedicated Slayer post.
 Haven’t read it?
-I’ll drop it below 🙂
+I’ll drop it below and, if you want to check every post about Old World Dwarfs, just click here.

 If you think there’s an error in the post, feel free to reach out at theoldwarrior@theoldwarrior.com, and I’ll review it.
 Hope you enjoy ToW!